wescale/kubernetes-formation/Day-3/demo-monitoring/README.md

 Wait 1 minute and see the list of targets on Prometheus.
 Do you see your pod attached to the `demo-prom-app` service?

+## Bonus: create a Grafana Dashboard to view the number of pods in demo-prom-app service